 This Task is to deploy the TDL in accordance with Section 6 TDL Requirements, Section 7 TDL Operations Support, Section 9 Service Level Agreement (SLA), Section 10 Deployment, and other applicable sections.

-The vendor shall build, host and operate the TDL.
+The vendor shall host and operate the TDL.

 Primary Functions